Metaprogramming

 MSE is a variation of a standard tagged union data structure.
 If you’re not familiar with tagged unions in lambda calculus, read this section of one of my previous posts.
 We can then create some functions for constructing meta terms, checking their type, and extracting their values:

-# imports apply for all code snippets in this article
+# imports apply to all code snippets in this article

 :import std/Logic .